Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/overview.md

 # Multimedia

-Multimedia features introduce how you can use multimedia features in your application.
+Multimedia features introduce how you can use multimedia in your application.

 You can use the following multimedia features in your .NET applications: